SoftUni-Internal/interactive-content/EN/04-Table-Relations/02-Table-Relations.md

 For the referenced table, it is a constraint that the referenced column is unique.

-Otherwise the database will not know which record it should connect the references.
+Otherwise, the database will not know which to record it should connect the references.

-The data type of the referencing column must match the data type of the refered column and the foreign key must already exist.
+The data type of the referencing column should match the data type of the referred column, and the foreign key must already exist.

 [image assetsSrc="Table-Relations.png" /]

-Here we can examine the **one-to-many** relationship.
+Here, we can examine the **one-to-many** relationship.

 Paraphrased: **"One country has many cities"**.